-- 2. The study programme has no main subjects. - 3.
-The study programme is based on the following principle: AB (Algemeen Bijzonder). - 4.
-The study programme does not impose any specific occupational requirements.
+- 2. The study programme has the following main subjects: - Communicatie (see the Dutch TER 2022-2023) - Advertising (see the Dutch TER 2022-2023) - International Communication Management - 3.
+The principle of the study programme is mentioned in the Register of Study Programmes. - 4.
+The study programme does not impose any specific occupational requirements, laid down in laws and regulations.